Winter Mountain Skills Course Details 2018

-Previous alpine climbing experience is not required.
+No mountaineering experience is required.
 The most important prerequisite is a high level of aerobic fitness.
+Winter clothing and equipment is heavier, so the ability to carry 15 kg for up to 5 hours is necessary.
 You also need to be enthusiastic and keen to learn new skills.
 A solid hiking/tramping background is perfect.

 What You Will Learn